(eluxadoline) Tablets, for Oral Use

 - are receiving concomitant OATP1B1 inhibitors [see DRUG INTERACTIONS].

-- have mild (Child-Pugh Class A) or moderate (Child-Pugh Class B) hepatic impairment [see Use in Specific Population, CLINICAL PHARMACOLOGY].
+- have mild (Child-Pugh Class A) or moderate (Child-Pugh Class B) hepatic impairment [see Use In Specific Populations, CLINICAL PHARMACOLOGY].

-Discontinue VIBERZI in patients who develop severe constipation for more than 4 days.
+Discontinue VIBERZI in patients who develop severe constipation.

 Instruct patients if they miss a dose, take the next dose at the regular time and not to take 2 doses at the same time to make up for a missed dose.